ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+in one hour and a half.
+What to do in
+Case op Accidents.— The following short
+rules for action, in cases of accident,
 will be found useful to remember : — For
 dust in the eyes, avoid rubbing ; dash
 water in them ; remove cinders, &amp;c, with